Children in the Holocaust

 During the Holocaust, children were especially vulnerable to death under the Nazi regime.
-According to estimations, 1.5 million children, nearly all Jewish, were murdered during the Holocaust, either directly or as a direct consequence of Nazi actions.
+An estimated 1.5 million children, nearly all Jewish, were murdered during the Holocaust, either directly by or as a direct consequence of Nazi actions.
+This was among the most notable Nazi crimes against children.

 The Nazis advocated killing children of unwanted or "dangerous" people in accordance with their ideological views, either as part of the Nazi idea of the racial struggle or as a measure of preventive security.
-The Nazis particularly targeted Jewish children, but also targeted ethnically Polish children and Romani (also called Gypsy) children along with children with mental or physical defects (disabled children).
-The Nazis and their collaborators killed children both for these ideological reasons and in retaliation for real or alleged partisan attacks.
+They particularly targeted Jewish children, but also targeted ethnically Polish children and Romani (also called Gypsy) children and children with mental or physical disabilities.
+The Nazis and their collaborators killed children for these ideological reasons and in retaliation for real or alleged partisan attacks.
 Early killings were encouraged by the Nazis in Aktion T4, where children with disabilities were gassed using carbon monoxide, starved to death, given phenol injections to the heart, or hanged.

-1,500,000 children, nearly all Jewish, were killed by the Nazis.
 A much smaller number were saved.
 Some simply survived, often in a ghetto, occasionally in a concentration camp.
-Some were saved in various programs like the Kindertransport and the One Thousand Children, in both of which children fled their homeland.
+Some were saved in various programs like the Kindertransport and the One Thousand Children, in both of which children fled their homelands.
 Other children were saved by becoming Hidden Children.
-During and even before the war many vulnerable children were rescued by Œuvre de Secours aux Enfants (OSE).
+During and even before the war, many vulnerable children were rescued by Œuvre de Secours aux Enfants (OSE).